IOIO72/favpattern/README.md

 # Get in touch

-You can chat with me about this and other projects of me on Slack.<br>
+You can chat with me about this and other projects of me on Slack.

 [Join my Slack-Chat](https://tamiohonma.typeform.com/to/z1YOoo)

 # License